 Fitting a 60 cm cooker into a 60 cm gap sounds like a tight squeeze, but it turns out that most 60 cm cookers are actually a little smaller (more like 59.5 cm), with the intention of the appliance fitting perfectly into the gap between standard kitchen units.

 For example, Hotpoint state in their manual for installing 60 cm slot-in cookers that:

 “The cooker is designed to fit between kitchen cabinets spaced 600mm apart.
 The space either side need only be sufficient to allow withdrawal of the cooker for servicing and cleaning”

-A 60 cm cooker should fit inside a 60 cm gap, but you may still be concerned about whether there are big enough gaps on either side of the appliance.
+A cooker labelled as being 60 cm wide will usually fit inside a 60 cm gap, as it will actually be a bit narrower than 60 cm when you measure it precisely.
+However, you may still be concerned about whether there are big enough gaps on either side of the appliance.

 There are of course other safety concerns when fitting an oven, such as the location of nearby power sockets, so always read the manufacturer’s instructions carefully.

 As mentioned earlier, 60 cm cookers are normally a little smaller than 60 cm.
 This means that the gap between the cooker and the kitchen cabinets should be adequate for both safety and for when you need to remove the appliance for cleaning and maintenance.

 A 60 cm cooker will usually fit in a standard 60 cm gap between units in your kitchen, since if you look at the specifications closely you will usually find it’s actually slightly narrower than 60 cm.
 However, it’s still a good idea to carefully measure the gap and check the manufacturer’s instructions before buying and fitting a new cooker.